raul23/convert-to-txt/README.rst

    iii. *application/msword*: ``catdoc`` or ``textutil`` iv. *application/pdf*: ``pdftotext``
    v. ``ebook-convert`` if the other conversion tools are not found
 3. The output *txt* file is checked if it actually contains text.
-If it doesn't, the user is warned that OCR failed.
+If it doesn't, the user is warned that the conversion failed.

 Files supported
 ===============